namedtoaster/Programming-Projects/README.md

-# programming-math
+# Programming Projects
-Repository to store all the code/documents for any programming/math projects I'm working on
+Repository to store all the code/documents for any programming projects I'm working on